Mughal clothing: Headwear

-During the reign of Akbar, the typical Mughal turban was popularized which was wrapped directly on the head as it lacked a kulah(cap) and involved a tight bundle in the front and an ascending slope backwards so that it bulged near the back.
+During the reign of Akbar, the typical Mughal turban was popularized which was wrapped directly on the head as it lacked a Karakul hat and involved a tight bundle in the front and an ascending slope backwards so that it bulged near the back.
 A turban band or sash was wrapped across the turban to keep it in place, which was usually made of a different material than the turban itself.
+Mughal woman's headwear consisted of silk Karakul or boqta hats of various styles which were ornamented with jewels, feathered pin and veils.